Sometimes we need a reality check to want to make a change. And I’m no exception.

 The first 3 1/2 months of quarantine were full of me saying F -it and living my best life.
 I was sitting at home eating whatever I wanted, whenever I wanted.
 Which meant lots of baked desserts and eating half a Domino’s medium pizza and wings every week during movie nights.

 But after those first few months of saying F-it simply because all the gyms were closed, I looked in the mirror and realized that I had really let myself go.

-Don’t get me wrong, indulging can be nice every once in a while but it can also be overdone.
+Don’t get me wrong, indulging can be nice but it can also be overdone.

 During those 3 months, I worked out maybe once a week and I spent most of my time on the couch.
 So what happened?

 But not in a good way.
 All of it was fat.
 Literally all of it.
 On top of that I was losing muscle fast because I was so inconsistent with my at home workouts.

 And of course all of the weight went to places I was least happy about.
 My waist, my back, face, and arms.
 It was quite ironic.
 Because I did the exact opposite of what I talk about when I teach people How to Gain Weight Naturally.
 The only difference is that in this case I wasn’t actually trying to gain weight.